Before requesting a PURL

 # Artifact Name: full name of artifact 1, full name of artifact 2, full name of artifact n

-- Add or update your redirection rules and commit (opens new window) your changes.
+1. Add or update your redirection rules and commit (opens new window) your changes.

-- Submit a pull request (opens new window) for your changes.
+2. Submit a pull request (opens new window) for your changes.
 Upon submission of the pull request, we will review your changes and integrate them into the PIDA system.

 Please help us to issue PIDA PURLs effectively by following GitHub's good practices:

-- test your links and
+• test your links and .htaccess syntax locally.

-syntax locally. - squash (opens new window) multiple commits into one commit before a pull request.
+• squash (opens new window) multiple commits into one commit before a pull request.
 This helps to ensure a cleaner merge history.

-- provide descriptive commit details (e.g. resource name, what changes made, etc.).
+• provide descriptive commit details (e.g. resource name, what changes made, etc.).

-# Send us an email
+# 3. Send us an email

 # Testing content negotiation

-Here some further tips on testing the PIDA content negotiation: Content negotiation can be tested using the curl
+Here are some further tips on testing the PIDA content negotiation: Content negotiation can be tested using the curl command-line utility to specify a particular representation of a resource to the same URI.
+For example:

 To request the HTML document describing the scientific events ontology (opens new window):